 There are free web apps emphasize simplicity and convenience, also there are professional PDF programs feature powerful tools to let you circle something in PDF on your Mac or Windows machine.
 Here we have 7 options for you, just pick the one that works the best on your operating system.

-With Pro Apps: Circle Something in Adobe PDF with Acrobat
+Circle Something in Adobe PDF with Acrobat Free Trial

 To begin, you will need a PDF app where you can dive into PDFs as freely as you can.
 We are sure that you will like Adobe Acrobat, with its rich features, straightforward interface and great cloud integration.

 Acrobat has earned a strong reputation as a PDF editor, but it works just as well as a PDF markup tool, including adding circle in PDF, redline PDF, no matter it is a flattened PDF, a PDF form, a native PDF document, even a scan.
-If you decide to have a try on Acrobat, here are the steps to circle something in PDF with Acrobat:
+If you decide to have a try on Acrobat, its free trial lets users circle texts in a PDF with ease, and here are the steps to circle something in PDF with Acrobat for free:

-- Open the PDF in Acrobat, head to Comment tool.
+- Open the PDF in Acrobat, head to the floating tool, choose Circle as follows.

 And you can watch this video to circle in Adobe PDF with the latest Acrobat version, starting from 03:04,